TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Add a hotkey for the moving to new layer
 - We won't forget the possible actions since all of them will have key shortcuts
 	- But we need to describe them in tooltips over the toolbars and buttons anyway

 - If nodes won't ever reference other nodes (only resources), prefabs could just be nodes with a vector of node variants